mathielo/dst-dedicated-server/README.md

 ## Generate `cluster_token.txt`

-:warning: The cluster token is stored in the `cluster_token.txt` file and without it **your server won't run**.
+:warning: The cluster token is stored in the `DSTClusterConfig/cluster_token.txt` file and without it **your server won't run**.

-Check instructions on how to get your token in [`cluster_token.txt`](./DSTClusterConfig/cluster_token.txt).
+Check the [detailed instructions to generate a cluster token](./docs/ClusterToken.md).
 After you get it, make sure to **delete everything** from this file and leave only your cluster token there, without any spaces or anything else.

 You can easily do that replacing `InsertYourTokenHere` in the following command and executing it in your server: